AutoRABIT Salesforce DevOps in Provar Test

 Setting up plugins in AutoRABIT

-In order to build a CI job in AutoRABIT that can run Provar tests, we must first add the desired plugins to our account.
-Once you have logged in, navigate to the Admin sidebar and go to My Account.
+We must first add the desired plugins to our account to build a CI job in AutoRABIT that can run Provar tests.
+Once you have logged in, please navigate to the Admin sidebar and go to My Account.

-Note: If you are using SVN or TFS as your VCS, then add those plugins instead.
-The rest of the steps throughout this guide will refer to Git, however the same steps can be applied to using any VCS.
+Note: If you use SVN or TFS as your VCS, add those plugins instead.
+The rest of the steps throughout this guide will refer to Git.
+However, the same steps can be applied to using any VCS.

 The minimum required plugins for building a CI Job to execute Provar tests are shown below:

-When adding Provar as a test type, you will need to specify your license file.
+You must specify your license file when adding Provar as a test type.
 To add your execution (or floating, if you do not have an execution) license, perform the following steps:

-Step 1: Navigate to your $USER_HOME/Provar/.licenses folder and open your LICENSE_FILE_NAME.properties file in Notepad (or other text editor).
+Step 1: Navigate to your $USER_HOME/Provar/.licenses folder and open your LICENSE_FILE_NAME.properties file in Notepad (or other text editors).

 #Fri May 15 11:11:00 CDT 2020